bbi-lab/bbi-sciatac-analyze/README.md

 #### Nextflow

-Nextflow is a domain-specific language specification for writing scientific processing pipeline scripts and it is a program written in Apache Groovy for running such scripts.
+Nextflow is both a language specification for writing scientific processing pipeline scripts and a program for running such scripts.
 Important features offered by Nextflow include support for distributed computing on the Univa Grid Engine and the ability to resume processing at a failed stage processing step.

 The Nextflow pipeline components required for the bbi-sciatac pipeline consist of the